Summer Temporary Employment Program (STEP)

 How does it work?

-The program will subsidize wages paid by employers to encourage summer employment opportunities for students.
+The program will provide a wage subsidy of $7 an hour to employers who hire students for summer work between May and August.
 STEP will support students in gaining valuable work experience and skill-building opportunities.

-The program is available for employees who are:
+The program is available for students who are:

-- a current and returning student 15 years or older;
+- current and returning students 15 years or older;

-- Canadian citizens, permanent residents or refugees and individuals who are legally allowed to work in Canada.
-Temporary foreign workers are not eligible for the program.
+- Canadian citizens, permanent residents or persons protected under the [Canadian Immigration and Refugee Protection Act] who are legally allowed to work in Canada.
+International students and temporary foreign workers are not eligible for the program.

 What is the cost of the program?

 $10 million is allocated for STEP in 2016-17, and will support approximately 3,000 summer jobs in 2016.